 National 988 Suicide and Crisis Lifeline (https://988lifeline.org/): 988 is a 3-digit code to call or text.
-Currently call services are in English and en Español, and use Language Line Solutions to provide translation services in over 250 additional languages.
+Currently call services are in English and en Español, and they use Language Line Solutions to provide translation services in over 240 additional languages.
 Text and chat, are in English and en Español only.
 TTY: Use your preferred relay service or dial 711 then 988.
+They have 988 ASL Videophone.